6v6 & 7v7 (below)

-NO SLIDE TACKLING!!!
+NO SLIDING!!!
 A slide tackle could be an automatic booking and will be a direct kick for the opposing team.
-Goal keepers are allowed to slide in order to stop an attack, but make sure to lead with the hands (not the feet).
+Goal keepers are allowed to slide within the box but may not do so with cleats up or in a dangerous manner.

 Goal keepers CAN NOT punt or drop-kick the ball.

 Games will consist of two 40-minute halves on weekends.